sfraney/wilderness_pathfinder_connections/content/contact-old.md

 ## 8\.
 ARE DONATIONS TAX-DEDUCTIBLE?

-Not just yet.
-We are currently in the process of obtaining 501(c)(3) tax-exempt status.
-Once approved, your donations will be tax-deductible to the extent allowed by law.
-Please check back for updates or contact us if you have any questions.
+Yes!
+Wilderness Pathfinder Connections is a registered 501(c)(3) nonprofit organization.
+Donations are tax-deductible to the fullest extent allowed by law.
+Our EIN is 33-3471172.

 ---